Asyncio Finally Got Peewee

 await_()helper we switch contexts back to the parent "async" world, passing oura_add()coroutine. - Back in the async world, we

 awaitthe coroutine.
-The event loop runsa_add()and gives us back the result. - The
+The event loop runsa_add()and gives us back the result. - The async

-greenlet_spawn()helper then passes that result back into the synchronous world as the return value of ourawait_()call.
+greenlet_spawn()helper then passes that result back into the synchronous greenlet as the return value of ourawait_()call.
 Synchronous execution resumes and returns the result. - At this point the greenlet running our synchronous code has finished.

 greenlet_spawn()now finishes and returns the result (3) tomain(), which gets printed.